CartoDB/cartodb/README.md

   - Run a Rails server in port 3000: `rails s`

-  - In a separate tab change to Node SQL API folder and run node.js: `node cluster developement`
+  - In a separate tab change to Node SQL API and Tiler directories and run node.js: `node app.js developement`

   - Open your browser and go to `http://vizzuality.localhost.lan:3000`

+  - Enjoy!

+## TODO ##

+  - Better installation instructions (esp for Mapnik!)
+  - Simple AMI/Linode images
-  - Enjoy
+  - Examples and usecases